Of late, I have been looking into sugar.

 - The Sugar Freedom Diet: an eating strategy that you follow until you reach your goal weight.

-- The Sugar Freedom Lifestyle: which encourages you to find the individual foods that add enjoyment to eating, without triggering over eating.
+- The Sugar Freedom Lifestyle encourages you to find individual foods that add enjoyment to eating without triggering overeating.

-I predict that more and more, those of us who struggle with overeating will get the support we need to try eliminating trigger foods without judgement.
+I predict that more and more, those who struggle with overeating will get the support we need to try eliminating trigger foods without judgment.

-If we addicted over-eaters make up only 15% of the population that struggles with their weight, that explains why so many people don’t understand what we’re going through, but if we speak up about our experience, we are more likely to foster understanding from the medical community and the public.
+If addicted over-eaters make up only 15% of the population that struggles with their weight, that explains why so many people don’t understand what we’re going through.
+Still, if we speak up about our experience, we are more likely to foster understanding from the medical community and the public.

 I think it’s about time.

-Catherine Gordon A.C.E., was named the Certified Turbulence Trainer of the Year for her work with her students at Gordon Studio in Sonora, CA. She is a member of the National Weight Control Registry and the author of The Sugar Freedom Diet.
+Catherine Gordon, A.C.E., was named the Certified Turbulence Trainer of the Year for her work with her students at Gordon Studio in Sonora, CA. She is a National Weight Control Registry member and the author of The Sugar Freedom Diet.

-You can check Catherine’s Sugar Freedom program, here.
-It is designed to help you break the addiction of sugar, helping you reach your health goals.
+You can check Catherine’s Sugar Freedom program here.
+It is designed to help you break the addiction to sugar, helping you reach your health goals.